East Longmeadow High School

 Saturday, July 2

 Several classmates gathered for lunch at the Pizza Shoppe in E.L.
 Front row: Andrea Hastings Driscoll, Jeannie Donovan (with us through 9th grade), Karen Martin Johnson, Beth Davidson Tierney, Kathy Newton Sowa (with us through 10th grade), Gina Truitt McKinney, Karen Esposito, Ginger Martin Taylor.
 Back row: Dean Florian (with us through 8th grade), Nancy Wrinkle Raducha, Scott Moore, Jim Wilkins, Pam Stenard Ossorio, Marilyn Man Streeter, Donna Anderson, Roy Esposito.
 Photo courtesy of Andrea Hastings Driscoll.
-Here's a short video, taken by Roy Esposito, of us inside the Pizza Shoppe: http://www.youtube.com/watch?v=leLOvF7XeLA&feature=youtube_gdata_player.
+Click here for a short video of us taken by Roy Esposito inside the Pizza Shoppe.

-Scott Moore, Dondi Fiorentino, Dean Florian, and Andrea Hastings Driscoll inside the Pizza Shoppe.
+Scott Moore, Donna Fiorentino, Dean Florian, and Andrea Hastings Driscoll inside the Pizza Shoppe.

 Evening Gala